EMMYHENZ-TECH/Chat-Site/README.md

 ## 🛠️ **Getting Started**

-Getting started with [HENZ-CHAT] is quick and easy!
+Getting started with [coinbase supporter] is quick and easy!
 Follow these steps:

 1. **Sign Up**: Create an account using your email or social media.
 2. **Set Up Your Profile**: Add a profile picture and customize your bio.